.

 If traveling from countries or regions where yellow fever is endemic, you must have a certificate of vaccination.

-• Rabies: Though participants will never handle bats, bat monitoring work, including the capture of live specimens, will be a core part of the research on this expedition.
-Rabies is present in the region and can be transmitted by bats and stray dogs, amongst other mammals.
+• Rabies: Though participants will never handle bats, bat monitoring work, including capturing live specimens, will be a core part of the research on this expedition.
+Rabies is present in the region and can be transmitted by bats, stray dogs, and other mammals.
 Participants should speak with their doctor or a travel health clinic about pre-exposure vaccination against rabies.
-Pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in event of a delay in treatment.
+Pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in the event of a delay in treatment.
 The pre-exposure vaccination can be costly (upwards of $1,000) and may not be covered under personal health insurance.
-Participants should plan ahead for this cost, should their medical provider recommend vaccination.
-The nearest hospital that can support post-exposure treatment for rabies is in Sancti Spíritus, though availability of needed vaccines can vary.
-It can take at least 4-5 hours to reach medical care while out in the field, likely longer at the La Sabina field site.
+Participants should plan for this cost should their medical provider recommend vaccination.
+The nearest hospital that can support post-exposure treatment for rabies is in Sancti Spíritus, though the availability of needed vaccines can vary.
+It can take at least 4–5 hours to reach medical care while in the field, likely longer at the La Sabina field site.

-Medical decisions are the responsibility of each volunteer and his or her doctor.
-Visit the Center for Disease Control and Prevention or the World Health Organization for guidance on immunizations.
+Medical decisions are the responsibility of each volunteer and their doctor.
+For guidance on immunizations, visit the Center for Disease Control and Prevention or the World Health Organization.

 Project Risks and Precautions